DS200-SP2022-Hunter/Week03-Jan25/README.md

 Remember that you can execute the code inside any python-code window by typing "shift-Return" inside that window.
 Additionally, you can add a box for code or a box for text using the "+ Code" and "+ Text" buttons near the top left.
 If you use Section 10.2 or 10.3 as the basis for your work, please try to delete irrelevant text and code boxes before you turn in your lab.

 **Objective:**  Download a dataset with more than 350K rows on the bike share service in the Bay Area in California.
 Using the duration of each trip in seconds, consider these 350K measurements to represent a large population.
-Analyze the behavior of sample medians for samples of size 100 and 400 by simulating 5000 samples for both sample sizes.  _This dataset is analyzed in [Section 8.5 of the textbook](https://inferentialthinking.com/chapters/08/5/Bike_Sharing_in_the_Bay_Area.html), in case you learn more about it._
+Analyze the behavior of sample medians for samples of size 100 and 400 by simulating 5000 samples for both sample sizes.  _This dataset is analyzed in [Section 8.5 of the textbook](https://inferentialthinking.com/chapters/08/5/Bike_Sharing_in_the_Bay_Area.html), in case you want to learn more about it._

 **Your assignment is as follows.** Please insert text boxes as appropriate, which should accompany all relevant code and output, to answer the questions below: